atuljalu/Notes/README.md

 npx react-native run-ios

-💾 Data Persistence

-This application uses Local Storage for data management.

-Aspect

-Detail

-Storage Location

-Local device storage (e.g., AsyncStorage).

-Security

-Data is stored unencrypted in the device's default persistence layer.

-Backup

-Notes are not automatically backed up or synced.
-If the app data is cleared or the device is lost, the notes may be permanently lost.

-Transfer

-There is currently no built-in feature to export or transfer notes between devices.

 🤝 Contributing

 Contributions are welcome!
 If you find a bug or have an idea for a feature, please feel free to open an issue or submit a pull request.

-Fork the repository.

-Create a new feature branch (git checkout -b feature/AmazingFeature).

-Commit your changes (git commit -m 'Add some AmazingFeature').

-Push to the branch (git push origin feature/AmazingFeature).

-Open a Pull Request.

-Created by atulj